Planning for Business Owners

 1. As time goes on more and more boomers will reach retirement age and put their businesses up for sale.
 In the next 10 years, the U.S. economy will experience a record number of businesses for sale as baby boomer owners begin their retirement.
 The result will be a huge increase in the number of businesses for sale.

-2. An increase in the number of businesses for sale will cause significant downward price pressure in the business-for-sale market.
-Buyers will have many more business purchase options.
+2. An increase in the number of businesses for sale may cause significant downward price pressure in the business-for-sale market.
+Buyers will have many more business purchase options to choose from.
 We will likely enter a market that strongly favors buyers at some point.

-3. Most baby boomer owners have the bulk of their assets tied up in their businesses and are planning to use the proceeds from the sale to fund retirements and to pass assets along to children.
-The longer you wait, the more you risk yours and your family's economic future.
+3. Most baby boomer owners have the bulk of their assets tied up in their businesses and are planning to use the proceeds from the sale to fund retirements and to pass assets along to heirs.
+The longer you wait, the more you risk your family's economic future.

-We realize that selling a business you have spent years developing and nurturing is a difficult decision to confront.
-But we feel it is important to pass these points along so you can consider them as you make the very important decision of when it is time to sell your business.
+We realize that selling a business you have spent years developing and nurturing is a difficult decision to confront, but we feel it is vital that we pass these points along so you can consider them as you make the very important decision of when the appropriate time is to sell your business.